 Prague Wheelchair Sports Club

 The main focus of the club, which adheres to the motto: “Our life is in motion, just like yours”, is an organisation of sports events/camps for its members and their families.
 It also supports its members who participate in local and international sports events where the greatest financial burden is connected with the cost of special sports equipment and attendance of personal assistants, vital for each wheelchair sportsman.
 The club also educates new wheelchair users about their options of pursuing sports activities and helps them get involved in the club life.
-Prague Wheelchair Sports Club consists of six divisions which run the following sports: floorbal, skiing, diving, table tennis, orienteering and outdoor sports such as wheelchair biking and water sports.
+Prague Wheelchair Sports Club consists of seven divisions which run the following sports: floorball, skiing, dancing, diving, table tennis, orienteering and outdoor sports such as wheelchair biking and water sports.